schmitz-raphael/Project_prog2/README.md

+# Before inspecting

 This console based game was done as a group project in the Programming 2 class at the University of Luxembourg along with one other person.
-This repository was pulled from the Github Classroom repository.
+This repository was pulled from the Github Classroom repository, so it does not contain any pull requests or commit history.
+This is also the README file for the hand-in, only including changes to the initial README file, which contained the setting, activities, items, etc.

 # Programming 2 (2023): Interactive Fiction - Template

 Build your game on top of the provided framework `Sources/prog2-2023-project/InteractiveFictionFramework`.